-J. The provisions of subsections C, D, E, F, H and I of this section do not apply if the original declaration, an amendment to the original declaration recorded before the conveyance of any unit to an owner other than the declarant or an agreement by all of the unit owners contains provisions inconsistent with these subsections.
+L. The provisions of subsections E, F, G, H, J and K of this section do not apply if the original declaration, an amendment to the original declaration recorded before the conveyance of any unit to an owner other than the declarant or an agreement by all of the unit owners contains provisions inconsistent with these subsections.

-K. Beginning on August 3, 2018, any provisions in the declaration that conflict with subsection G, paragraph 1 of this section are void as a matter of public policy.
+M. Beginning on August 3, 2018, any provisions in the declaration that conflict with subsection I, paragraph 1 of this section are void as a matter of public policy.